mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - The Sample Transmission Calculator is now implemented in workbench.
 - The axis tick markers in a plot can be switched between Log and decimal formats independently of the axes scale.
 - Axes limits and labels can be set simultaneously for all subplots with the `Apply to all` button.
-- The DrILL (Data reduction for ILL) interface is now available.
-See the documentation to get more information.
+- Spreadsheet based data processing interface is created for ILL data reduction.
+  SANS and reflectometry are currently supported.
+See :ref:`DrILL documentation <DrILL-ref>` for more information.

 .. figure:: ../../images/drill.png
    :align: right